ow3org/web-components-starter/README.md

 "Why create components for a specific framework when it can be written to be understood by all — including browsers?"

-## Introduction
+## 👋🏼 Introduction

-How does this work?
-First, it's is important to understand what a Web Component is.
-Think of a (custom) HTML element.
+Before you get started, it's is important to understand what a Web Component is.
+Think of it as a (custom) HTML element.
 That being said, this is an opinionated starter kit to help you expedite the development of your component library.

-### Tech Stack
+### 👩🏽‍💻 Tech Stack

 - TypeScript
 - Vue 3.2 - write your Web Components the same way you would write your SFCs